IMPF Policy and Advocacy

 On the regulation of Artificial Intelligence

 IMPF is actively engaged in the implications and applications of Artificial Intelligence and the impact it will undoubtedly have on the music sector and on the broader creative industries at international level.
 Given the rapid expansion of AI technology and its uses, and its increasing impact on the creative sectors, with the music and visual arts markets being flooded by AI-generated works that originate from the unauthorised scraping of copyright-protected works, regulatory developments in this area are critical and pressing.
 Artificial intelligence regulation requires an international approach, working together with the European Union, the USA, and other G7 members as the foundation models on which artificial intelligence in the music sector is based, can be trained in, and exported to any country in the world and, as music is by its nature cross-border.
 We take note that international developments are converging on some key issues: namely Labelling, Transparency, Copyright and Accountability.
 We call on national governments and intergovernmental institutions to effect measures that address these practical aspects pertaining to the roll out of Artificial Intelligence, so as to fully guard the rights of music publishers, songwriters and composers everywhere.
 IMPF is adamant that the protection of human artists’ copyright and livelihood should be explicitly acknowledged and provided for in any AI regulation.
 We welcome the developments in the European Union on the AI Act and we look forward to our ongoing engagement with the EU, UK, USA, Canada, Australia and other territories in this regard.
 You can see our submissions here.
+IMPF has also devised Ethical Guidelines on generative Artificial Intelligence, see the press release here and the guidelines here.

 The Value Gap